A Practical Guide to Safe Online Payments in Australia

 Your Toolkit: Best Practices for Safe Payments in Australia

-You don't need to be a cybersecurity expert to protect yourself.
-Adopting these simple habits will significantly boost your payment security.
+You do not need to be a cybersecurity expert to protect yourself.
+Adopting these habits will significantly boost your payment security.

-Credit cards offer one of the strongest layers of consumer protection.
-Under Australia's ePayments Code, you are protected from unauthorised transactions.
-If your card details are stolen and used fraudulently, you can report it to your bank, and you will generally not be held liable for the loss.
-This provides a crucial safety net that you don't always get with other payment methods.
+Credit cards offer one of the strongest layers of consumer protection available.
+Under Australia's ePayments Code, administered by ASIC, you are protected from unauthorised transactions.
+If your card details are stolen and used fraudulently by a third party, you can report it to your bank, and you will generally not be held liable for the loss.
+This provides a crucial safety net that you do not always get with other payment methods.

 Transact with Secured Websites Only